Puerto Ricans in New York City: Tabaqueros

-Cigar makers would sit in front of tables for hours and hand roll each cigar.
-Since this was a very tedious process, workers would pay 15–20 cents each week for someone to read them the newspaper or books while they worked.
-This was more of a custom in the Puerto Rican cigar making factories.
+Cigarmakers would sit in front of tables for hours and hand roll each cigar.
+Since that was a very tedious process, workers would pay 15–20 cents each week for someone to read them the newspaper or books while they worked.
+That was more of a custom in the Puerto Rican cigar making factories.
 Many newspapers and magazines that would advocate social and political doctrines were published in Spanish in New York City: Cultura Proletria an anarchist read; more general-topics El Heraldo; La Prensa, was a daily that began to be published in 1913.
-Mainly at this time the readers were women, that would read but women during this time were not just reading at factories but also rolling the cigars themselves.
-By the 1920s the economic depression hit industry hard.
-Many cigar workers/ tabaqueros were going on strike due to pay.
-Tabaqueros traditionally were known in the community for being the highest paid workers in the Puerto Rican Community.
+Mainly at this time, the readers were women, who would read but they were only reading at factories but also rolling the cigars themselves.
+By the 1920s, the economic depression hit industry hard.
+Many cigar workers and tabaqueros were going on strike because of pay.
+Tabaqueros traditionally were known in the community for being the highest-paid workers in the Puerto Rican community.
 However now with the crisis, factories began to move and seek workers like women to take over the tabaquero skill for cheap labor.
-By 1920 there were 8,766 women working in these factories.
+By 1920, there were 8,766 women working in those factories.
 Women that worked in tobacco factories mainly did leaf stripping and were considered to be equal in the structural exploitation of labor.
 For the unions of the tabaqueros the difference in sex/gender of the worker did not matter in the fight against exploitation.